roscoelabs/beams/readme.md

 - **Forever 0.10.11 or later.** Add-on Node.js module that keeps the server running persistently.

-For full installation and usage instructions, see the "Getting Started" guide maintained by Roscoe Labs at at http://roscoelabs.com/beams/getting-started.html
+For full installation and usage instructions, see the "Getting Started" guide maintained by Roscoe Labs at http://roscoelabs.com/beams/getting-started.html

 Roscoe Labs is the lead developer of Beams, which is free to use under MIT License.